 His 1979 incarnation stuck close to this theme, although it was given a reason when he revealed his backstory to Joe (through telepathy): His parents were murdered when he was young, causing him to be traumatized and lose his ability to speak (at least in a coherent way).

 Even Evil Has Standards: Stops another villain from attacking 009 because a young girl was at risk for getting hurt.

 Tragic Monster: He was a normal young boy before being cyborg-ized.
 Even when fighting 009, he went out of his way to protect any Innocent Bystanders, punished the people who killed Joe's adoptive father and kidnapped the Cyborgs's ally Dr. Koizumi, and was finally Driven to Suicide because he knew he'd never recover his freedom.

-You Have Outlived Your Usefulness: Pulls this on Joe's old friends when they can't bring themselves to kill him first, then on Helen, when Gilmore's house is burned to the ground (which triggers Viina's Heel-Face Turn) and ultimately on the five Pu'awak sisters.
+You Have Outlived Your Usefulness: Pulls this on Joe's old friends when they can't bring themselves to kill him first, then on Helen, when Gilmore's house is burned to the ground in the '01 anime adaptation (which triggers Vena's Heel-Face Turn) and ultimately on all five Pu'awak sisters.

 A member of the Psychic Assassins, she appears to be a cold bitch but is actually the most soft-hearted and gentle of the group.
 She seems to be the only one who retains a part of her memories, attempting to take care of Phil since he reminds her of her missing little brother and hesitating more than once in regards to her mission.

 Living Emotional Crutch: To Phil, despite his protests.
 When she's thrown into the Bad Future, Phil is devastated to the point of a BSOD, and Mii lampshades the trope by saying that without her, the child simply will NOT survive.